Alive (P.O.D. song): Music video

 Directed by Francis Lawrence with special effects by Pixel Envy, the "Alive" video made its television debut on August 20, 2001.
 It boasts a massive car wreck filmed under a freeway intersection in the San Fernando Valley in mid-2001.
 Lawrence had conceived the idea years prior but was unsuccessful in pitching it to bands.
 Upon filming "Alive," Lawrence stated "I'm so glad I didn't get those jobs, because this was so perfect."
 His idea developed further upon shooting the video by focusing on a wild day in the life of a teenager.
 Lawrence elaborate:

 "I've done emotional videos before, but having kid stuff like – surfing, skating, making out – plus the visual punch of the car accident.
 It packs it all."

 Lawrence also modified scenes from his original concept; the boy is shown emerging from the demolished car unscathed rather than not appearing at all, and he makes out with his girlfriend in a train tunnel rather than implying sex in a bedroom as Lawrence previously envisioned.
 All of the effects and work behind "Alive" were detailed in a retrospective MTV article in August 2002.

-While it did not win any, "Alive" was one of the most nominated videos at the 2002 MTV Video Music Awards ceremony.
-However, it did win two other awards in addition to the five VMA nominations.
-The video was also No. 2 on TVU's 50 Best Videos of All Time list.
+"Alive" was nominated for five awards at the 2002 MTV Video Music Awards ceremony, making it one of the most nominated videos of the year.
+The video won "Best Rock Video" at the 2002 Music Video Production Association (MVPA) Awards.
+"Alive" was also ranked second on TVU's 50 Best Videos of All Time list.